storj/docs/app/node/get-started/setup/page.md

 ## Recommended step: [](docId:DVKqtMtnBdZ99gFRWCojP) {% anchor=false %}

-Understand how Node Operators are compensated for the resources used by Storj DCS Satellites every month.
+Understand how Node Operators are compensated for the resources used by Storj Satellites every month.